The key differences between Kamila Valieva and Sha’Carri Richardson’s Olympic suspension cases

 Soon after the Russian Olympic Committee won gold in the Team Figure Skating event at Beijing 2022, a World Anti-Doping Agency (WADA) laboratory announced figure skater Kamila Valieva failed a December drug test for a performance-enhancing substance.

 Although Valieva initially faced an automatic suspension that would keep her out the rest of the Olympics, she immediately appealed to the Russian Anti-Doping Agency (RUSADA) to lift her suspension — which RUSADA granted.
-That decision has since embroiled the Olympics in controversy because she is still scheduled to compete in one more event: the Women’s Single Skating event.
+That decision has since embroiled the Olympics in controversy because she was still scheduled to compete in one more event: the Women’s Single Skating event.
 She finished first in qualifying for the event on Feb.
-15, and the finals are scheduled to take place on Feb.
-17.
+15, and then finished in fourth in the finals on Feb.
+17 — just short of a podium finish.

 Rather than force her out of competition, the International Olympic Committee (IOC) announced it would not hold a medal ceremony if she finished on the podium in her event.